 The CYC by-laws state “the purpose of the club is to advance the sport of yachting, boating, cruising, sailing and racing and to promote social enjoyment and good fellowship among its members through programs and social events.”

-Please complete the membership form and return it to the address above, along with the $125 annual membership fee.
-Click here
+To pay by check, please complete the membership form and return it to the address listed, along with the $125 annual membership fee and optional youth sailing donation.

 Commodore Geoff Grisham